dmlc/gluon-nlp/docs/api/modules/optimizer.rst

 Implementation of the LAMB optimizer from the paper `Reducing BERT Pre-Training Time from 3 Days to 76 Minutes. <https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/>`_

-In paper, the mpirical results demonstrate the superior performance of LAMB for BERT and ResNet-50 training.
+In paper, the empirical results demonstrate the superior performance of LAMB for BERT and ResNet-50 training.
 By increasing the batch size to the memory limit of a TPUv3 pod, BERT training time can be reduced from 3 days to 76 minutes.

 .. code-block:: none